shared-goals/shared-goals.github.io/index.md

 ```
 /commit sg 90min "Some fixes" "Finish /commit"
 ```
-You should commit your progress every time you've made a contract and then SharedGoals will highligt your progress for your goal's partners.
-Assure you they will envy that you're hero!
+You should commit your progress every time you've made a specific contract - how much time was spent, what you've done and what you are going to do.
+SG will highligt the progress for your goal's partners nicely.
+Assure you - they will envy that you're hero ;)

 That's it!